codealoy/codealoy/CONTRIBUTING.md

 # Contribution Guidelines

-When contributing to `codealoy`, whether on GitHub or in other community spaces:
+When contributing to `Codealoy`, whether on GitHub or in other community spaces:

 - Be respectful, civil, and open-minded.
 - Before opening a new pull request, try searching through the [issue tracker](https://github.com/codealoy/codealoy/issues) for known issues or fixes.